 What is Diabetes?

-Diabetes or Diabetes Mellitus is characterized as a disorder in which body is incapable of breaking down glucose in the blood stream and hence results in high blood sugar level for the patient.
+Diabetes or Diabetes Mellitus is characterized as a disorder in which the body is incapable of breaking down glucose in the bloodstream and hence results in a high blood sugar level for the patient.
 It also refers to the inability of the body’s cells to absorb glucose, leading to accumulation in the blood plasma.
 There are two types of diabetes, Type 1 and Type 2.

 Type 1 Diabetes: